YOUR PENINSULA SEAHAWKS

 SOPHOMORE YEAR

 Pick your top 50 schools!
-Think about the level you want to play, and the type of education you would like to have!
-Create a highlight film, gather your academic and season stats, and send a mass email to schools!
+Think about the level you want to play and the type of education you would like to have!
+Link your highlight films, gather your academic and season stats, and send emails to schools!
+Think mass email but PERSONALIZED EACH ONE to the coach and schools you are emailing - the more you send, the more coaches see you!
+It is a lot of work, but it is up to you to get the ball rolling, and to get yourself noticed!

-ATTEND THEIR COLLEGE SUMMER CAMP!
+ATTEND COLLEGE SUMMER CAMPS

 The coaches put on summer camps as fundraisers for their program.
 If you want to be seen, attend their camp and talk to the coaches one-on-one!
 Sign up for summer camps in March!
 They start as early as June 15th!

-ATTEND LOCAL SHOWCASES!
+ATTEND LOCAL SHOWCASES

 A showcase event is where a group of college coaches visit towns together, putting on clinics for local athletes interested in attending their school.
 Showcase events are all year long, with most happening in the recruiting window starting February to June.
 You don't have to be affiliated with a club team to attend a showcase, but most of them happen at club facilities!
 It is important, when you email the coaches, you ask if they will be attending any of the showcase events in your area.

-JUNIOR/SENIOR YEAR
+JUNIOR YEAR

 NCAA Clearinghouse - you will have to register for an NCAA number to go on official visits.
 Even if you are undecided, it is important to create this number early.
 Official visits can start as early as June 15th of your sophomore year.